The slug club

 And here stood Regina Blazen, breathless, shook by the intrusion.
 She was worth a curse, after all, he decided.
 He spat at her face, as she collapsed, screaming.

 « What you did.
-Don’t you think I’ll be the only one to know. » he growled.
-And as he depulsoed her once again to the door, he added :
+Don’t you think I’ll be the only one to know. » And as he depulsoed her once again to the door, he added :

 -Envy is a sickness.
 Get well soon »